1940's Berlin; A German child climbs the rubble of a bombed out city looking

 friends marveled over the advanced 1950's

-American Finned Cars, his father would engineer automotives engines for
+American Finned Cars, his father would engineer automotive engines for

-Mercedes Benz.
-One car included the first iteration of the
+Mercedes Benz; one car being the first iteration of the

 fastest production car of its day;

-300SL.
-While he would rise to the position of a
+The 300SL; (Gullwing).
+While he rose to the position of a

 worldwide sales chief for Daimler Mercedes, his brother would engineer the first all wheel